 The Blackfriars Theater was built in downtown Staunton in 2001, the world’s only exact replica of William Shakespeare’s indoor theater, and is home to the American Shakespeare Center.
 What a great place to catch a play, tour the facility, or get involved in their camps for young and old alike.
 Check their website for current plays and activities.

 10. Staunton’s Ghostly Evening Tours

 What better way to see the architecture of historic downtown Staunton than with the Ghosts of Staunton Tour?
-Spooky historical tours of the Depot train station, Mary Baldwin College, and other downtown buildings.
-If you are looking for something different and unusual, this is the tour for you.
+Spooky historical tours of the Depot train station, DeJarnette, Gypsy Hill Park, and other locations.
+If you are looking for something different and unusual that will make your heart race and blood pump, this is the tour for you.
 Reservations strongly recommended.

 11. Shenandoah National Park